Nagal to clash with Marcora, Prajnesh versus Otte at French Open qualifiers | Sports-Games

 Ramkumar's ranking has dropped considerably as the Chennai player is now placed outside the top-200, at number 215.

-In the women's singles, Ankita Raina will open her campaign against Australian veteran Anastasia Rodionova.
+In the women's singles, Ankita Raina will open her campaign against Australia's Arina Rodionova.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)